prathimacode-hub/IoT-Spot/Minor Scripts/Arduino/Burglar Alarm/README.md

 - We initiate a Conditional statement For the Alarm to Ring When the Particular Sensitivity value is reached.
 - A Resistor (1 Kohm) is added For the Push Button.

-A Burglar alarm using Arduino gate such that the alarm should turn on whenever light falling on the LDR is disrupted.
+A Burglar alarm using Arduino gate such that the alarm should turn on whenever light falling on the Sensor is disrupted.
 The PIR sensor looks at the movement id there are any movement detected then the alarm will ring and the sensitivity of the alarm can be changed using the dailer.
 To Turn Off the alar there is a push button.

 ## Setup instructions: